 - Aesop Amnesia: He's repeatedly learned that Beavis and Butt-Head are crude, destructive morons (particularly notable in the episode where they "clean" his house), yet continues to rather naively support and encourage them.
 Though it's justified as Van Driessen has an optimism very uncharacteristic of the Highland High staff.

-- Berserk Button/Beware the Nice Ones: Surprisingly, Van Driessen is very protective of Beavis and Butt-Head despite how poorly they treat him.
-In the episode Manners Suck he physically attacks Mr. Manners after Beavis falsely implies that Mr. Manners molested him.
-Also, he's very protective of his eight-tracks; Beavis and Butthead destroying his entire collection marked the one time in the series he angrily expressed an interest in killing them.
+- Beware the Nice Ones: Surprisingly, Van Driessen is very protective of Beavis and Butt-Head despite how poorly they treat him.
+In the episode Manners Suck he physically attacks Mr. Manners after Beavis falsely implies that Mr. Manners molested him.Van Driessen: (slapping Mr. Manners) You wanna touch my students, I'll touch you!

 - Cool Teacher: The best teacher at Highland High, and seems to gain a good deal of respect for it from the students, even from someone like the thuggish Earl.
-His efforts are completely wasted on Beavis and Butthead though.
+His efforts are completely wasted on Beavis and Butt-Head though.

 - Hippie Teacher: Literally.
 He looks as if he's still living in the 1960s.

-- Horrible Judge of Character: When it comes to Beavis and Butt-head, he doesnt seem to grasp that the duo's problem isnt that they're misunderstood or dont get enough support, they simply dont have the level of humanity he's looking for in them.
+- Horrible Judge of Character: When it comes to Beavis and Butt-Head, he doesn't seem to grasp that the duo's problem isn't that they're misunderstood or don't get enough support; they simply don't have the level of humanity he's looking for in them.

 - Verbal Tic: Ends most of what he says with "Mmkay?"